-Previously, the interaction between the tropical basins interested us as the combined influences may create a potential RWS, or alter an RWS induced by the Pacific that can influence the NAE region.
-As we now have a better idea of this inter-basin interaction, we next investigate how the Atlantic SSTA may influence the NAE region during an ENSO event via a Caribbean RWS.
+Previously, the interaction between the tropical basins interested us as the combined influences may create a potential RWS that can influence the NAE region.
+As we now have a better idea of this inter-basin interaction, we next investigate how the Atlantic 330 SSTA may influence the NAE region during an ENSO event via a Caribbean RWS.
 To do this, we quantify the aforementioned tropical interactions using the Caribbean RWS index and Walker index, while we use the East Atlantic (EA) pattern and North Atlantic Oscillation (NAO) to quantify the response in the NAE region.
 Consistent with previous sections, we again look at boreal spring and summer.
-We use changes in both the correlation and mean anomaly between P and AP to quantify how sensitive ENSO's teleconnections are to Atlantic SSTAs.